-- The Ministry of Tourism and Cultural Affairs should own the project as it is better placed to coordinate with other Ministries who are involved e.g. Ministry of Trade - Management of the facilities should not be left to the communities.
-Instead, private sector players should be engaged as past experience has shown that communities could mismanage such projects e.g. Banana Island - Communities can benefit from the improved economic activities that will come with the project implementation.
+- The Ministry of Tourism and Cultural Affairs should own the project as it is better placed to coordinate with other Ministries who are involved e.g. Ministry of Trade - Regulators are of the view that management of the facilities should not be left to the communities.
+Instead, private sector players should be engaged as past experience has shown that communities could mismanage such projects e.g. Banana Island - Communities can benefit from the improved economic activities that will come with the project implementation. - Locally, the community believes that with some capacity building and training, they can efficiently manage the proposed facility.